wilsonliaows/docs/developing-connectors/connectors-design-guide/input-fields-design-guide.md

 - Default values, e.g. "If left blank, filename defaults to the uploaded document name"
 - A how-to example, e.g. "Use a SOQL query like **StageName = 'Closed Won'**"

-Taking the Greenhouse Harvest API's add prospect endpoint as example, there is not much limitations or complexity with the first name and last name fields.
+Taking the Greenhouse Harvest API's add prospect endpoint as example.

 ![Greenhouse add prospect API endpoint](/assets/images/connectors-design-guide/greenhouse-add-prospect-api.png) *Greenhouse add prospect API endpoint*

-We can take the API description to be the hint.
+As there is not much limitations or complexity with the first name and last name fields, we can take the API description to be the hint.

 ```
 { name: "first_name", hint: "The prospect’s first name" },